sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 UMAP shows better visualization than PCA, also, according to UMAP paper, it is demonstrably faster than t-SNE and provides better scaling.

 <p align="center"><img width="460" height="300" src="https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/new_assets/UMAP_embedding_with_images.png"></p>
+> (Figure 3: UMAP embedding with annotated images, each image is annotated to her 2d UMAP projection)

 Clustering the data into groups can help identify the different groups of images in the data, a good unsupervised clustering method for this problem is DBSCAN.
 DBSCAN (Density-based spatial clustering of applications with noise) groups together points that are close to each other based on a distance measurement and a minimum number of points.